csc-training/summerschool/exercise-instructions.md

 You can run small (short parallel or serial) jobs interactively using the `aprun` application placement utility:
 ```
-aprun –n 4 ./my_mpi_exe
+aprun -n 4 ./my_mpi_exe
 ```
-where –n specifies the number of MPI tasks.
+where -n specifies the number of MPI tasks.

 Larger and/or longer runs should be submitted via the batch system.
 An example batch job script (a text file, let’s call it sisu_job.sh) for a MPI job could